Welcome To Mr. Mellor's Class!

 Developing Through Music

 The children in Mr. Mellor's class have the opportunity to develop their personal, social and emotional skills through active participation in stimulating music activities.
-All children in the resource base are provided with the opportunity to take part in musical activities such as an introduction to keyboard skills, composition work and expressive music.
+All children in the resource base are provided with the opportunity to take part in musical activities such as an introduction to keyboard skills, introduction to guitar, composition work and expressive music.